particl/omp-lib/README.md

 ## Private fields
 Additional fields can be supplied by the database with an "_", these should be stripped out using strip().
-We should only use these if there's seriously a need for them.
+We only use these when building transactions.